Petition for Writ of Certiorari · Verbatim

 Further nullifying the movant's burden, the Panel held that Defendant's MSJ reply‑only evidence was proper "rebuttal" because it merely "responded to Montgomery's various denials—about exiting the store, having merchandise, and having a receipt."
 Opinion at ¶ 35.
 Plaintiff made no such factual denials.

 In his Response to Defendant's MSJ, Plaintiff argued that it provided no "tangible, admissible evidence" of a receipt or stolen merchandise, offering only "conclusory statements" unsupported by "actual independent evidence."
 CF at 645, 667.
 These are burden‑of‑proof arguments, not factual denials.
 Plaintiff was pointing out that Defendant had not carried its initial burden under C.R.C.P.
-56. A non‑movant has no obligation to present contrary evidence until the movant satisfies that threshold burden.
+56. A non‑movant has no obligation to present contrary evidence until the movant satisfies that burden.

 The Panel itself conceded that Plaintiff made no factual denials, stating: